mgmartinezl/Paper-Notes/Papers/raghu-schmidt-2020.md

-**Applications not covered by the authors of this paper: video prediction, action recognition, and style transfer**.
+**Applications not covered by the authors of this paper: video prediction, action recognition, style transfer, structured prediction, and summarization**.